20-22 June 2010

-The sound of rain the next morning kept lulling me back to sleep but I finally managed to stay awake for long enough to roll out of bed and go get stamps for our old-school postcards- remember those?
-So long as we were out of bed, we thought we probably should do something and so ended up at a snake temple.
-There was a 10m cow-eating python, a big tortoise that didn’t look particularly happy and a man kissing a poisonous cobra.
+The sound of rain the next morning kept lulling me back to sleep but I finally managed to stay awake for long enough to roll out of bed and go get stamps for the postcards I wanted to send home.
+So long as we were out of bed, we thought we probably should do something and so ended up at a local snake temple.
+There was a 10m cow-eating python (in a sadly small cage), a big tortoise that didn’t look particularly happy and a man kissing a poisonous cobra.

-After a lunch of honey chicken and rice, we were taken to a food market which was full of fruits and vegetables I had never seen before.
+After a lunch of honey chicken and rice, we were taken to a food market by one of our hosts, which was full of fruits and vegetables I had never seen before.
 We picked up some shellfish, fish and vegetables for what turned out to be a delicious dinner.
 We were being spoiled.

 That evening another one of our hosts took us to the local Hard Rock Hotel for a little peak.
 It may not sound much like a tourist attraction but the impressive pool and memorabilia was.
 Afterwards we hit the nearby Batu Ferringhi night market and then once again met up with the friends with had seen Kuala Lumpur (and Australia and Singapore, having met in New Zealand).
 This would be our last reunion and we spent it walking on the beach and getting a drink from Sunset Bistro, with its Caribbean vibe, before saying a final farewell.

 We spent our last day in Penang visiting the beautiful Kek Lok Si Temple, one of the biggest Chinese temples in the area.
 We did have to walk up quite a few stairs to get to the highest point in the temple complex but once up there we got some lovely views of the island and lots of photos.